tokojimo/test/docs/raster-pipeline.md

    }
    ```

-3. The map automatically loads all configured raster layers above the base OSM map with opacity 0.7 and fits the viewport to the combined extent of the rasters.
+3. The map automatically loads all configured raster layers above the base OSM map, applies the configured opacity and fits the viewport to the combined extent of the rasters.

 ## 4. Adding a new layer